williamcaban/openshift-lab/README.md

 ```

 ## (optional) Reset `iptables` config after CNI failed installations
 Under certain installation failure scenarios (specially with network plugins) there might be some `iptables` entries left behind.
 To reset these you should have a clean iptables backup.

-The following is a sample `iptables.plain` from VMs running in a RHV environment:
+***NOTE:*** The following is a sample `iptables.plain` from VMs running in a *RHV* environment:

 ```
 # filename: iptables.plain